All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 Topics in this Series: Lunar Lander (Quarter 1); Battle Bots (Quarter 2); Tomb Explorer (Quarter 3), and Soccer Bot Showdown (Quarter 4)

-Robot Fab Lab: Battle Bots (Tue)
+Robot Fab Lab: Tomb Explorer (Tue)

 Class Time: 12:00 pm Duration: 55 min